Francesco Guardi Biography | Oil Painting Reproductions

 10-5-1712 Venice, ITA - 1-1-1793 Venice, ITABack to Artist IndexView Artists Paintings

-Francesco Guardi's most important later works include the Doge's Feasts, a series of twelve canvases celebrating the ceremonies held in 1763 for the election of Doge Alvise IV Mocenigo.
+In 1763 he worked in Murano, in the church of San Pietro Martire, finishing a Miracle of a Dominican Saint influenced by Alessandro Magnasco in its semi-expressionistic style.
+Francesco Guardi's most important later works include the Doge's Feasts, a progression of twelve canvases celebrating the ceremonies held in 1763 for the election of Doge Alvise IV Mocenigo.

 Art Movement: Rococo, Venetian School

-Influences: Michele Marieschi, Alessandro Magnasco, Canaletto
+Artists Influencing Francesco Guardi: Michele Marieschi, Alessandro Magnasco, Canaletto